Mathics3/mathics-development-guide/docs/installing/what-is-mathics.rst

 A number of the add-ons are not automatically loaded when Mathics starts, instead can be loaded from within Mathics using the `Needs <https://reference.wolfram.com/language/ref/Needs.html>`_ function.

-However the Python packages need to have been python installed outside of Mathics first for this to work.
+However the Python packages need to have been Python installed outside of Mathics first for this to work.

 Below we describe some of these packages.
 A full list can be found by looking in the `Mathics3 organization <https://github.com/Mathics3>`_.